Guide to a Perfect trip in Egypt!

 The colossus of Queen Merit Amon, the wife of Ramses II, was discovered last year by an Egyptian-German team at Tel Basta in Sharqia.
 Since then it has been restored and placed on a concrete base in Tel Basta's open museum.

-The colossus is three metres high, weighs seven tonnes and bears inscriptions on its back revealing the name of the queen and some aspects of her life.
+The colossus is three meters high, weighs seven tonnes and bears inscriptions on its back revealing the name of the queen and some aspects of her life.

-Mummy specialists uncover secrets of ancient Egyptian queen.
+Mummy specialists uncover secrets of the ancient Egyptian queen.

 By Martin Williams